 Ven.
 Losang Samten has led an illustrious career creating sacred sand mandalas that follow the ancient Buddhist tradition.
 These have been created in museums, universities, schools, community centers, and galleries throughout the USA, Canada, Mexico, and Europe.
 Losang has received the National Heritage Fellowship from the National Endowment for the Arts, a PEW Fellowship, and two honorary doctoral degrees from Trinity College in Hartford, Connecticut, and the Maine College of Art.
 Losang played the role of the attendant to the young Dalai Lama in Martin Scorsese's film Kundun, where he also served as the religious technical advisor and sand mandala supervisor.
 Losang has written two books, one in Tibetan on the history of the Monastery of His Holiness the Dalai Lama and one in English, Ancient Teachings in Modern Times: Buddhism in the 21st Century.

 Losang embodies the qualities of loving-kindness, patience, and joy, which have touched the hearts of all those whom he meets.

 When I first sat down to write I was only planning to draft a few pages to share at retreats in the United States and Canada.
 I am amazed that this simple idea developed into this lovely book that offers the essence of the teachings of the Buddha relevant to everyday life in the 21st century.
 Writing this book is a wonderful opportunity to share what I have learned from growing up in a Buddhist family, studying for 20 years in a monastery, and living for over 20 years and teaching in the West.
 Go here for more information and to buy this book.

 Losang’s Facebook Page

-To follow Losang’s travels and to see photos of his work, like him on his Facebook page the page.
+To follow Losang’s travels and to see photos of his work, like him on his Facebook page.